Nettle or Bennessel (auf Deutsch) or Urzică (în română)

-Pieapple leather or Piñatex, as the product is officially registered, is created from the fibers found in the leaves of the pineapple plant (By the way, did you ever think pineapple grows from the ground and not from a tree?).
+Pieapple leather or Piñatex, as the product is officially registered, is created from the fibers found in the leaves of the pineapple plant (By the way, did you ever think pineapple grows in the ground and not in a tree?).

 After the harvesting of the pineapple fruit, the remaining leaves are put through a process called decortication, using a special machine patented by a Spanish company called Ananas Anam.
-Through this process, fibers are obtained, which are then processed into a non-woven mesh, which is then turned into pineaple leather through a special finishing (all the process above).
-Because no new plant needs to be cultivated and also because it creates new job opportunities for farming communities in Philippines, Piñatex is considered a sustainable fabric.
+Through this process, fibers are obtained, which are then processed into a non-woven mesh, which is then turned into pineaple leather through a special finishing (all the process illustrated above).
+Because no new plant needs to be cultivated and also because it creates new job opportunities for farming communities in Philippines, Piñatex is considered one of the good guys.

 “Piñatex Original is inspired by the natural surface of full-grained leather.
-It has a unique texture with a softly crumpled appearance and is strong, lightweight, breathable and pliable”, would its producers describe the fabric.
-We touched it two years ago at fashion week and it felt pretty dry and sensitive, but we never wore it, so it might actually be as strong as leather.
+It has a unique texture with a softly crumpled appearance and is strong, lightweight, breathable and pliable”, says the description on their website.
+We touched it two years ago at fashion week and the expectation was to feel something soft and moist, but it has a pretty dry touch.

 How can you get it?
 Check the website of the company here.